datacarpentry/NEON-R-Tabular-Time-Series/_posts/2015-10-29-TS02-Prepare-Data.md

 dateCreated: 2015-10-22
 lastModified: 2015-10-29
 tags: module-1
-description: This lesson will teach individuals how to prepare tabular data for further analysis in R, addressing missing values and date-time formats.
-Students will also learn how to convert characters to a time class, to convert date-time to Julian day, and how to subset the data into a new data frame.
+description: "This lesson will teach individuals how to prepare tabular data for further analysis in R, addressing missing values and date-time formats.
+Students will also learn how to convert characters to a time class, to convert date-time to Julian day, and how to subset the data into a new data frame."
 code1:
 image:
   feature: NEONCarpentryHeader_2.png
   credit: A collaboration between the National Ecological Observatory Network (NEON) and Data Carpentry
   creditlink: http://www.neoninc.org
-permalink:m
+comments: false

 ---